ucldc/ingest_deploy/README.md

 When establishing the entries, you'll need to determine the harvesting endpoint: Nuxeo, OAC, or an external source.

-### 2. <a name="deepharvest">Deep harvesting from Nuxeo</a>
+### 2. <a name="deepharvest">Pre-processing files from Nuxeo</a>

-If harvesting from Nuxeo: once you've added the collection(s) to the Collection Registry, complete the "deep harvest" steps outlined at <a href="https://github.com/barbarahui/nuxeo-calisphere">https://github.com/barbarahui/nuxeo-calisphere</a>.
+If harvesting from Nuxeo ("deep harvesting"): once you've added the collection(s) to the Collection Registry, you'll need to complete the steps outlined at <a href="https://github.com/barbarahui/nuxeo-calisphere">https://github.com/barbarahui/nuxeo-calisphere</a> to pre-process files in Nuxeo.
+Once this step is done, harvest the collection following the procedures below.

 <a name="harvestconducting">Conducting a harvest</a>